mairead/virti-app/README.md

 - https://codelabs.developers.google.com/codelabs/webrtc-web#9
 - https://github.com/coding-with-chaim/native-webrtc

 Once I had a basic chat example working I started looking into deploying this onto Heroku and I realised I had to switch out my NodeStatic server for Express to be able to specify the static build folders for a compiled React app in the client.
-I got bogged down a lot trying get the CORS to stop complaining in localhost
+I got bogged down a lot trying get the CORS to stop complaining in localhost.
+It's still not happy about the webpack proxy specified

 Deployment examples for React/RTC to heroku:
 - https://github.com/mars/heroku-cra-node